-The individual shared responsibility provision of the Affordable Care Act requires you and each member of your family to have qualifying health coverage (also known as minimum essential coverage), qualify for a coverage exemption, or make an individual shared responsibility payment when you file your federal income tax return.
+The individual shared responsibility provision of the Affordable Care Act requires taxpayers to have qualifying health coverage (also known as minimum essential coverage), qualify for a coverage exemption, or make an individual shared responsibility payment when filing their federal income tax return.

-If you are not otherwise required to file a tax return, you do not need to file a return solely to report your coverage or to claim an exemption from the coverage requirement.
+Taxpayers who are not otherwise required to file a tax return, do not need to file a return solely to report coverage or to claim an exemption from the coverage requirement.

 To find out if you qualify for an exemption use our interactive tool, Am I Eligible for a Coverage Exemption or Required to Make an Individual Shared Responsibility Payment?

 Most Exemptions are claimed when you file your return

 You can claim most exemptions using Form 8965, Health Coverage Exemptions, when you file your tax return.